MichalBrezny/LSPD-lectures/_chapters/010-lectures/010_W1_systems.md

 Landscapes are dynamic systems through which mass is continually moving.
 Individual landforms can lose or gain mass over time; for example, rocky outcrops disaggregate and erode over time as they weather, but mass is conserved as it moves downslope.
 Eroded material is transformed by chemical reactions or physical abrasion as it moves, but it always ends up somewhere else.
 For example, a delta system at the mouth of a river grows because of input of sediment from upstream sources.

 In geomorphic systems, a simple yet very useful concept is that the difference between inputs (I) and outputs (O) during some time period equals the change in storage (ST):

 $$ I - O =\delta ST$$

 #### Conservation of energy
-Energy cannot be created or destroyed.
-It only transforms from one to another.
+Energy cannot be created or destroyed; it can only be transformed from one form to another.

-For example potential energy, the energy of position can be converted into kinetic energy.
-Boulder on the hill.
+For example, potential energy – the energy associated with an object’s position – can be converted into kinetic energy, the energy of motion.
+A classic case is a boulder resting on a hill slope: at the top it stores gravitational potential energy, and as it begins to move downslope this potential energy is progressively transformed into kinetic energy.

 Water running down on slopes also transforms it potential energy to kinetic energy.
 Fraction of the energy is then used for the erosion.